One of the first Twisted mail issue tickets I tackled involved what seemed to

 general on the Twisted developers IRC channel.
 The idea behind unit testing is

 to test each unit of code independently.
-Here we can consider exists
+Here we can consider exists and

-means that it is difficult to test exists
+means that it is difficult to test exists independent of it.
+I was advised

 that sometimes the best thing to do when adding unit tests is to refactor the